Thursday, May 5, 2022

 Dorothy Rodham (1919-2011; mother of crooked Hillary Clinton).

-There was a racial diversity in the list notably wider than that in the neighborhoods where she and her husband choose to live or spend their frequent vacations (apart from the help of course) but that may be coincidental.
+There was a racial DEI (diversity, equity and inclusion) in the list notably wider than that in the neighborhoods where she and her husband choose to live or spend their frequent vacations (apart from the help of course) but that may be coincidental.
 What was not was that all on the list are dead, avoiding any embarrassment which might have been caused had anyone living been included who might have asked to be removed, not happy with the association.
 Crooked Hillary claimed that had she included the living, the sheer number would have “filled the entire dress” so, she added “…I decided to stick with women who are no longer with us because that would have made it really impossible to have even one dress if I had everyone on it I admired".
 That cleared up any misunderstandings.

 The small print: Embroidered names on the bertha collar.